Home

 With the support of Little Heath School, Denefield School and Tilehurst Parish Council, our home grounds in Tilehurst provide us with excellent playing facilities for mini soccer and 11 a side formats.

-Join us for an exciting Development Centre every Wednesday evening, where kids aged 4 to 6 can build their soccer skills in a fun, safe, and friendly environment!
+Join us for an exciting Development Centre every Wednesday evening, where children in Reception and Year 1 school years can build their soccer skills in a fun, safe, and friendly environment!
 In partnership with uSports, our FA Accredited Club offers top-notch coaching that’s perfect for little ones who want to learn and grow.

 Don’t miss out!